Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Main calculation

 Consider the exact equality $s'=\Delta$.
-It is realized every time, when for previous ISI $t\ge s$, and this inequality happens with non-zero probability.
+It is fulfilled every time, when for previous ISI the inequality $t\ge s$ holds, and this inequality happens with non-zero probability.
 Therefore, the probability density $P(s'\mid s)$ has singularity of $\delta$-function type at $s'=\Delta$.
-For calculating its mass, one should obtain the probability of $t\ge s$ by integrating Eq.~(\ref{rozpdt}) over suitable values of $t$:
+For calculating its mass it is enough to utilize the normalization condition: